-2.2 - Fourth Quarterly Review Meeting The CAC will use artifacts and data to check KPI progression for all strategies.
-DEMOGRAPHICS GPS Quarter 4 KPI Q4 Rating Findings / Next Steps DE-1 By the end of the fourth quarter, 100% of students that maintain an attendance rate of 96% will receive an incentive and recognition for their achievements.
+Fourth Quarterly Review Meeting all etratogics THE CAC WIII use artifat DEMOGRAPHICS an strategies.
+GPS Quarter 4 KPI Q4 Rating Findings / Next Steps DE-1 By the end of the fourth quarter, 100% of students that maintain an attendance rate of 96% will receive an incentive and recognition for their achievements.
 Choose One DE-2 By the end of the fourth quarter, 100% of family communication will be in both languages.
 Choose One DE-3 By the end of the fourth quarter, Choose One DE-4 By the end of the fourth quarter, Choose One STUDENT LEARNING GPS Quarter 4 KPI Q4 Rating Findings / Next Steps SL-1 By the end of the fourth quarter, EOY MAP Data and District Formative Assessments will demonstrate that at least 70% of our students are identified as Choose One SL-2 By the end of the fourth quarter, EOY MAP Data and District Formative Assessments will demonstrate that at least 70% of our students are identified as Choose One SL-3 By the end of the fourth quarter, EOY MAP data will demonstrate that at least 75% of our students are identified as Tier 1.
-Choose One SL-4 By the end of the fourth quarter, Choose One PROCESSES & PROGRAMS GPS Quarter 4 KPI Q4 Rating Findings / Next Steps PP-1 By the end of the fourth quarter, Counselor will deliver guidance lessons centered around SEL in 100% of classrooms and 75% of teachers implement proactive behavior interventions.
+Choose One SL-4 By the end of the fourth quarter, Choose One PROCESSES & PROGRAMS GPS Quarter 4 KPI Q4 Rating Findings / Next Steps PP-1 By the end of the fourth quarter, Counselor will deliver guidance lessons centered around SEL in 100% of elementary classrooms.
 Choose One PP-2 By the end of the fourth quarter, 75% of Special Education teaching staff will receive training and/or instructional materials identified areas of academic need.
 Choose One PP-3 By the end of the fourth quarter, 100% of the calibration action plan will be completed.
 Choose One PP-4 By the end of the fourth quarter, 75% of PLCs will consistently use the campus- wide process.
 Choose One PERCEPTIONS GPS Quarter 4 KPI Q4 Rating Findings / Next Steps PE-1 By the end of the fourth quarter, at least 40 parent/community members will attend community platicas.
 Choose One PE-2 By the end of the fourth quarter, 100% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin.
 Choose One PE-3 By the end of the fourth quarter, Choose One PE-4 By the end of the fourth quarter, Choose One